Yalantis/YACalendar/README.md

 ```

-4. Create calendar data object which is an object that contains calendar, start date and end date.
-Set it to ```data``` property of calendar view.
-All days will be displayed according to specified calendar and within range of start and end date.
+4. Create the calendar data object, which contains the calendar itself, the start date, and the end date.
+Set it to the ```data``` property of the calendar view.
+All days will be displayed according to the specified calendar and within the range of the start and end dates.

 ```swift
 calendarView.data = CalendarData(calendar: calendar, startDate: startDate, endDate: endDate)

 ```
-***NOTE:*** After setting ```data``` property calendar will be redrawn.
+***NOTE:*** After setting the ```data``` property, the calendar will be redrawn.

 ## Examples

 ### Month view
-Month view with vertical and horizontal scroll direction.
+Month view with vertical and horizontal scrolling:
 <p>
 <img src="readme_images/month_view.png" width="30%" height="auto">
 </p>